 How do you plan on reaching these new dimensions with respect to sustainability?

-We don’t just look at the emissions from a vehicle, but rather analyze the entire product life cycle, including the vehicle’s upstream energy chain.
-A comprehensive environmental footprint assessment enables us to analyze and influence early on which measures together really have a positive effect over the entire life cycle of a vehicle.
+We don’t just look at the emissions from a vehicle, but rather analyse the entire product life cycle including the vehicle’s upstream energy chain.
+A comprehensive environmental footprint assessment enables us to analyse and influence early on which measures together really have a positive effect over the entire life cycle of a vehicle.
 That is why we are working in various projects on ways of making climate-friendly energy sources available to our customers.
-For the usage phase of an automobile continues to harbor the greatest potential for making truly decisive strides toward climate neutrality.
+For the usage phase of a car continues to harbour the greatest potential for making truly decisive strides toward climate neutrality.
 Our Audi e-fuels clearly demonstrate that in addition to electric driving with green electricity, there are also less climate-damaging concepts for mobility over longer distances.

 But it is still the driver who chooses a fuel or a specific electricity contract.
 Does that mean that the ball is in the driver’s court?

 On the one hand, it really is.
 You can’t do anything without the customer.
 A car can be as efficient and environmentally friendly as can be, but if nobody buys it because it is too expensive or isn’t practical enough, there is zero environmental effect.
-The same is true for renewable fuels or green electricity.
-It is ultimately up to the customer.
-But we as carmakers together with the energy utilities first have a responsibility to develop and offer correspondingly attractive options.
+The same is true of renewable fuels or green electricity.
+It is ultimately down to the customer.
+But we as carmakers together with the energy utilities first have a responsibility to develop and offer suitably attractive options.

 Does Audi already offer such options?

-You talk about analyzing the entire life cycle.
+You mentioned a holistic life cycle assessment.
 How do you use the lessons learned from these analyses in your products?

-What do life cycle analyses for electric drives look like in general?
+What do life cycle assessments for electric drives look like in general?